austin-weeks/Issue-Tracker/README.md

 # Issue Tracker

-This is the boilerplate for the Issue Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker
+This is my implementation of freeCodeCamp's Issue Tracker project.
+The original boilerplate repository can by found at [freeCodeCamp's GitHub Page](https://github.com/freeCodeCamp/boilerplate-project-issuetracker.git).